Tracy Chapman is an American singer, songwriter, and a very famous personality in her own right in the folk rock scene.

 For the singer, 1986 was a significant year.
 It was in this year that her friend's father introduced her to the manager of Elektra Records, with whom she recorded her first self-titled album.

-This album was released in 1988.
-Tracey Chapman climbed to No. 1 in the United States and the UK, and her popular single "Fast Car" went to No. 5 in the UK charts and No. 6 in the US charts.
+The album was released in 1988.
+Tracy Chapman reached No. 1 in the United States and the United Kingdom, and her popular single "Fast Car" reached No. 5 in the UK charts and No. 6 in the US charts.

 That same year, Chapman performed at a Nelson Mandela 70th birthday concert held in the UK.